matty-r/urChat/README.md

 urChat
 ======

-urChat is a Java based IRC Client designed around usability and minimal resource impact on your system.
+urChat is a Java based IRC Client designed around simplicity and minimal resource impact on your system.

 Screenshots
 ======